SCULPT: An Interactive Machine Learning Platform for Analyzing Multi-Particle Coincidence Data from Cold Target Recoil Ion Momentum Spectroscopy: Software Architecture and Implementation

 \subsection{Adaptive Quality Assessment}

 A key innovation in SCULPT is the adaptive confidence scoring system that provides quantitative reliability assessments for clustering results.
-The system evaluates user-selected clustering quality metrics, each automatically assigned weights and reliability scores based on their robustness and general applicability.
+The system evaluates user-selected clustering quality metrics, each automatically assigned predefined weights and reliability scores based on their robustness and general applicability.
 Users select which metrics to calculate through the interface, allowing flexibility and balance between computational cost and analysis depth.
 The confidence score is then computed as a weighted combination of only the selected metrics, with weights normalized to account for that subset of metrics.
 Metrics are organized into three tiers based on their general reliability: Tier 1 metrics (silhouette score, Hopkins statistic) are highly reliable and recommended for all analyses; Tier 2 metrics (cluster stability, physics consistency, Calinski-Harabasz index) provide additional validation with moderate reliability; and Tier 3 metrics (Davies-Bouldin index) are included with heavily reduced weight due to known limitations.
 The only automatic exclusion occurs for the physics consistency metric, which is omitted when physics features are unavailable in the dataset.
-These reliability tiers and associated weights were empirically determined through validation on the D$_{2}$O double ionization dataset with known ground truth quantum state assignments.\cite{Reedy} The tier assignments reflect performance patterns observed when separating the eight distinct dication states in this well-characterized system, where the metrics' ability to correctly identify physically meaningful clusters could be verified against established quantum state separations.
+These reliability tiers and associated weights were empirically determined through validation on the D$_{2}$O double ionization dataset with known ground truth quantum state assignments.\cite{reedy_dissociation_2018} The tier assignments reflect performance patterns observed when separating the eight distinct dication states in this well-characterized system, where the metrics' ability to correctly identify physically meaningful clusters could be verified against established quantum state separations.
+The adaptive confidence score is intended as a heuristic guide for exploratory analysis rather than a rigorous statistical measure of physical correctness.
+In practice, scores are categorized as follows: $\ge$ 0.65 (High) indicates reliable cluster separation suitable for drawing preliminary conclusions; 0.50–0.65 (Moderate) suggests reasonably reliable results that warrant further validation; 0.35–0.50 (Low) indicates results should be used with caution and may benefit from alternative feature selection or UMAP parameters; and $\le$ 0.35 (Very Low) suggests the clustering may not capture meaningful structure.